fabianjkrueger/heart_failure_prediction/docs/journal.md

 The dataset is very well documented and has a lot of nice features that can be used for predictive modeling.

 ## Exploratory Data Analysis (EDA)
-January 15, 2024: Today, I start the EDA.
+January 15, 2024: Today, I started the EDA.
+Tried to set up config.py, to access paths to specific datasets using imported variables.
+It does not yet find src, however.
+I need to find a solution for this.